Working with eBay Managed Payments

 - getPayoutSummary : retrieves the number of seller payouts, the dollar value of these payouts, and the number of sales orders that are a part of those seller orders; date range filter is typically used

-- getTransactions : retrieves monetary transactions and the seller payouts associated with those transactions; multiple filters available, including date range, transaction type, transaction status and others; transaction types include item salles, shipping label purchases, non-sales related fees, buyer refunds, payment disputes, seller credits, seller reimbursements to eBay, and adjustments to a seller's account
+- getTransactions : retrieves monetary transactions and the seller payouts associated with those transactions; multiple filters are available, including date range, transaction type, transaction status and others; transaction types include item salles, shipping label purchases, non-sales related fees, buyer refunds, payment disputes, seller credits, seller reimbursements to eBay, and adjustments to a seller's account

-- getTransactionSummary : similar to getPayoutSummary, but this method returns aggregate counts and amounts for different monetary transactions such as sales orders, buyer refunds, seller credits, etc.
+- getTransactionSummary : similar to getPayoutSummary, but this method returns aggregate counts and amounts for all of the different monetary transactions that occur on eBay such as sales orders, buyer refunds, seller credits, etc.

 - getSellerFundsSummary : retrieves amounts for pending seller payout funds, and these fund amounts are separated into different states - ‘available’, ‘processing’, ‘on-hold’, and the total aggregate amount